Other Refractive Surgery Options (Multifocal IOLs and ICLs):

 What if I don’ t see 20/20 without glasses after surgery?

 We will prescribe glasses to optimize your vision.
 You may also elect to wear contact lenses.
 If you want to improve your unaided vision further, we will offer you refractive surgery (e.g. LASIK eye surgery).
 Only if there is a significant error in lens power calculation will we consider a lens implant exchange.

-If you are researching refractive surgery, Lasik eye surgery Cape Town or searching for an Eye Specialist in Cape Town, please contact one of our practices where our qualified assistants are able to provide professional and friendly guidance.
+If you are researching refractive surgery, Lasik eye surgery Cape Town or searching for an eye specialist in Cape Town, please contact one of our practices where our qualified assistants are able to provide professional and friendly guidance.

-Enquire About Other Refractive Surgery Options
+Enquire About Refractive Surgery